Albuquerque Car Accident Lawyer

 - Do not talk to the insurance company about your car accident without your attorney.
-Even if you haven’t contacted your attorney yet and the insurance company calls you, tell the insurance company you will wait to give your statement about your auto accident with your attorney present.
+Even if you haven’t contacted your personal injury attorney yet and the insurance company calls you, tell the insurance company you will wait to give your statement about your auto accident with your attorney present.

 - Do not post any comments or items on Facebook or other social media outlets about being in a car accident.
 It will hurt the value of your auto accident claim.

 - If you lose time from work because of your car accident, make sure you document that time off (including doctor’s appointments or days you could not go to work due to pain).